American

 About Us

-a context for understanding the
+Petroleum history provides a context for understanding modern energy challenges.

 The American Oil & Gas Historical Society (AOGHS) preserves U.S. petroleum history, which provides an important context for understanding the modern energy industry.
 This history, which began in August 1859 with the first commercial U.S. well in Pennsylvania, can help make informed decisions about meeting future energy needs.
 AOGHS offers education resources, including links to community oil and gas museums, county historical societies, libraries, and others dedicated to material preservation.
 Please join our effort.